earthlab/earthlab.github.io/_posts/courses/earth-analytics/07-multispectral-remote-sensing/2017-02-22-spectral06-landsat-tifs-in-R.md

 You have already been working with the geotiff file format in this class!
 You will thus use many of the same functions you used previously, to work with Landsat.

-## Get list of files
+## Get List of Files

-To begin, let's explore our file directory in `R`, You can use `list.files()` to grab a list of all files within any directory on our computer.
+To begin, let's explore your file directory in `R`, You can use `list.files()` to grab a list of all files within any directory on your computer.

 ```r